spyderkam/string-manipulator/README.md

 file = Text(input_file)
 file.split_by_size(size, ext, dir)
 ```
 `size` is the size of the output files in bytes, `ext` is the extension of both the input and output files, and `dir` is the directory which the *output files* will be stored in.
-If `dir` does not exist then the program will create it. <br>
+If `dir` does not exist then the program will create it.
+The new files will be named `outFile𝚤.extension` where `𝚤` starts from `0`. <br>

 ## Automatic Execution of Methods